Strategy11/formidable-forms/readme.txt

 * New: Added Honeypot options to settings and changed the default Honeypot behaviour to avoid the false positives some people are seeing on mobile devices.
 * New: Added a frm_process_honeypot filter for gracefully handling honeypot spam.
 * Fix: A warning was getting logged when exporting as XML.

-= 4.10.03 =
-* New: Improved the performance of the style editor preview.
-* New: You can now sign up for free templates directly from your inbox.
-* Fix: Date fields were not properly detecting duplicate entries.
-* Fix: Conditionals were not properly fading in when the form block was added to a page.
-* Fix: Actions would occasionally conflict if multiple were added too quickly.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>